POSTED BY November 30, 2015 COMMENTS (42)ON

-On the other hand, the affordable homes are marketed with a certain attractive price tags.
-But they are located far from the city centre.
+On the other hand, affordable homes are marketed with a certain attractive price tags.
+But they are located far from the city center.
 So the purpose itself gets defeated.
-Flats can be termed ‘Affordable’ if they are within municipal limit of that city with good public transport & convenience factors.
+Flats can be termed ‘Affordable’ if they are within the municipal limit of that city with good public transport & convenience factors.

 But that is generally not the case.
 It is located far away in areas that have good low rates if you buy resale flats.
 Further, the specifications used for building materials can be substandard to reduce the overall construction cost.
 So it is better to check the specifications of all the materials.

 Tall buildings are sprouting up because of a lack of space in the city.
 It is also an economically viable option for a developer to go for tall buildings within a city where the development charges are high.
 Buyers too are excited to live in a tall building where they can enjoy great views, daylight & ventilation.